Cover of The Secret Language of Tiny Cells

 They changed colors from blue to green.

-Ze veranderden van kleur van blauw naar groen.
+Ze veranderden van kleur, van blauw naar groen.

 Sometimes they disappeared completely.